Amateur sleuths assemble! Here’s your chance to flex your Houdini muscles within a nice, safe environment at one of best escape rooms in Brisbane.

 Escape Hunt

 One of the earliest escape rooms to set up in Brisbane, Escape Hunt has always kept us on our toes.
 Each game can take up to five players, and centres around a different theme.
-They keep things fresh with wildly different scenarios that are seasonally updated the current selection includes rooms inspired by Alice in Wonderland, Aladdin and Blackbeard's treasure, all best suited to those over 10 years of age.
+They keep things fresh with wildly different scenarios that are seasonally updated.
+The current selection includes rooms inspired by Alice in Wonderland, Aladdin and Blackbeard's treasure, plus more grown up options like Bomb At Government House and The Jewel Thief.

 Age range: 10+